 Eliza Dushku Net Worth

-Eliza Dushku net worth and salary: Eliza Dushku is an American actress who has a net worth of $20 million dollars.
-In 1998, she was cast in the role that would make her a household name as Faith on the hit television show, "Buffy the Vampire Slayer".
+Eliza Dushku is an American actress who has a net worth of $20 million.
+In 1998, Eliza Dushku was cast in the role that would make her a household name, as Faith on the hit television show, "Buffy the Vampire Slayer".
 Her character was so popular that her story arc was extended and then became part of the spin-off series, "Angel".
 Since then, she has appeared in multiple films and television shows, including "Bring It On", "Tru Calling", "That '70s Show", "Ugly Betty", "Dollhouse", "The Big Bang Theory", and "White Collar".
 In addition to her television work, she has also provided voices for multiple video games, including "Yakuza", "Saints Row 2", and "Fight Night Champion".

 Eliza's family belonged to the Church of Latter-day Saints.
 She attended Beaver Country Day School in Chestnut Hill, Massachusetts.
 She graduated from Watertown High School in 1998.